“Which counties are the best for finding land deals?”

 My title company in Michigan charges a standard closing fee of $500.

 My closing attorney in Alabama charges a standard closing fee of $950.

-They're both doing the exact same thing.
-The only difference is that Michigan allows title agencies to close deals, whereas Alabama only allows real estate attorneys to handle closings.
+They're both doing the same thing.
+The difference is that Michigan allows title agencies to close deals, whereas Alabama only allows real estate attorneys to handle closings.

-Most of the time, it's fairly easy to figure out which states are going to create obstacles and which states won't, but every so often (like in the case of Vermont, mentioned above), identifying these problems isn't always straightforward.
-When you learn about these issues, take note of them and factor these issues into the overall viability of running your land investing business in that market.
+Most of the time, it's fairly easy to figure out which states will create obstacles and which won't, but every so often (like in the case of Vermont, mentioned above), identifying these problems isn't always straightforward.
+When you learn about these issues, take note of them and factor them into the overall viability of running your land investing business in that market.

 Putting it All Together

 I've found that in the end, I don't really “need” more than 6 – 8 solid counties at my disposal.
-When I finally nailed down which counties would cover me from most (if not all) of the issues listed above, life got MUCH easier, because I could continually work and rework these counties, over and over again.
+When I finally nailed down which counties would cover me from most (if not all) of the issues listed above, life got MUCH easier because I could continue to work and rework these counties repeatedly.